grey-rabbit/poro/README.md

-# Poro (its not working right now and under developement - contibutions are welcom )
+# Poro (its not working right now and under developement - contibutions are welcomed )

 Command line that takes a file witch countains the program and with known syntaxe and the it pareses it so it could tell you witch task to do this project was just an initiation to github and the git VCS and is my first gem i've ever built, contributions are so welcomed :)